-“DISCLAIMER: Our Company is a social networking site allowing registered users to send mesages to their friends and family.
+“DISCLAIMER: Our Company is a social networking site allowing registered users to send messages to their friends and family.
 Our Terms and Conditions are agreed to by every sender of a message.
-We are not responsible for any content or images sent, however, please contact us if you have any concerns.
-You can contact us via our websie, or at 325 W. 45th Street, New York, New York, 10036.”
+We are not responsible for any content or images sent, however, please contact us if you have any concerns.”

 Does that scream “it looks like spam” to you?
 It should.
-Yet, lots of legitimate senders continue to put language like this in their email every day.
-And, lots of those legitimate senders get their email blocked or junk foldered.
+Yet, lots of legitimate senders continue to put language just like this in their email every day.
+And this contributes to those legitimate senders having their email junk-foldered.

-Again, people sending legitimate email do not need to put disclaimers like this in their email.
+Again, people sending legitimate email do not need to put this sort of disclaimer language in their email.

-But, spammers put disclaimers like this in their email all the time.
-Which is why spam filters think that email containing disclaimers is likely to be spam.
-And which is why you shouldn’t include them in your email.
+Spammers, however, put disclaimers like this in their email all the time.
+Which is why spam filters think that email containing this sort of disclaimer language is more likely to be spam.
+And which is why you shouldn’t include this sort of disclaimer language in your email.

-One of the best ways to remind people that they signed up is in the same place you let them know how to unsubscribe, with a simple line such as:
+So what sort of language should you use?
+One of the best ways to remind people that they signed up for your email is in the same place you let them know how to unsubscribe (keeping in mind that Federal law requires a 1-step unsubscribe), with a simple line such as:

 “You are subscribed to this list as firstname.lastname@example.org.
-To change your subscription options or to unsubscribe, click here.”
+To unsubscribe, click here.”

-Short, to the point, and much less spammy looking.
+Short, to the point, and much less spammy.